CRYPTOLORD25/UnbanMethods/README.md

 # 📲 WhatsApp Unban Tool by Crypto Lord

 This tool was coded 100% by Crypto Lord Himself.
-It is built for users who want to send real unban requests to WhatsApp through their official support channels.
+It is built for users who want to send real unban requests to WhatsApp account.
 It runs in Termux (Android) or Kali Linux and supports sending both Temporary and Permanent Unban Requests, as well as checking if a WhatsApp number is still active using WhatsApp Business API.

-To install on Termux, run:
+# To install on Termux, run:

 ```bash
 apt update